apace7/local_volume_database/docs/source/usage.rst

 If you use the LVDB in your research please include a link to the github repository (https://github.com/apace7/local_volume_database) and cite the LVDB overview paper (`Pace 2024 <https://ui.adsabs.harvard.edu/abs/2024arXiv241107424P/abstract>`_).
 An example in LaTeX that can be added to the acknowledgments section is: This work has made use of the Local Volume Database\footnote{\url{https://github.com/apace7/local_volume_database }} \citep{Pace2024arXiv241107424P}.

+The bibtex of the LVDB paper is below:

 .. code-block:: bibtex